NeonSecOfficial/Challenges/README.md

-A repository for simple we-based challenges for practice
+A repository for simple challenges for practice